cmancrypto/symphony-oracle-voter/README.md

    git clone https://github.com/cmancrypto/symphony-oracle-voter.git
    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and checkout current version:
    ```
    cd symphony-oracle-voter
+   git checkout v0.0.2r4
    ```
 3. Check `config.py` for configuration - create a .env in to set necessesary variables or set them in the oracle.service.
 Set any additional flags in tx_config - i.e --node